Short Straddle Option

 What is a Short Straddle?

 Options straddles can be split into two different configurations, a Long Straddle and a Short Straddle.
-We’re going to run through the Short Straddle to explain what you will need if you wanted to run this strategy.
+We’re going to run through the short straddle to explain what you will need if you wanted to run this strategy.

-The Short Straddle
+The Fundamentals of Short Straddle Strategy

 A short straddle is a strategy where you write (sell) calls and write (sell) puts, both with the same strike price and expiration.
 As you can see by the payoff diagram, it is the complete opposite of the long straddle.
 Together, the options produce a position that hopes for a stagnant marketplace with low volatility.